256dpi/fire/DESIGN.md

 ## Function Handlers

 **The function handlers pattern promotes the use of function handlers instead of interface types to integrate custom logic.
-At best it is combined with patterns like open controllers and rich contexts.**
+At best, it is combined with patterns like open controllers and rich contexts.**

 The framework may need to integrate custom logic that is run as part of a more